About Regeneration

 • In rural communities, particularly in low-income countries, biogas can offer a means of managing agricultural waste and providing a reliable source of energy.
 A UNDP-supported biogas project in Rwanda has helped to reduce deforestation by replacing traditional dependence on firewood.

 • Capital costs for setting up small-scale biogas systems are particularly high in low-income countries.
-Providing financial support for small-scale biogas projects like those run by the AEJT non-profit can boost local livelihoods and energy independence while ensuring local ownership and sustainability.
+Providing financial support for small-scale biogas projects can boost local livelihoods and energy independence while ensuring local ownership and sustainability.

 Homeowners and Small Businesses